 Australia's strong biosecurity regulations and food integrity systems are an important part of the value proposition for high quality Australian strawberry exports.
-Recent disease outbreaks in overseas strawberry industries have increased the demand for Australian grown products.
-The strong reputation of quality and cleanliness of Australian strawberries helps to position the product as a preferred source.
+Recent disease outbreaks in overseas strawberry industries have increased the demand for Australian grown products.22 The strong reputation of quality and cleanliness of Australian strawberries helps to position the product as a preferred source.23 free trade agreements with China, Japan, New Zealand, South Korea, Thailand and the United States also signify

 There could also be opportunities for improved international market access from multilateral and bilateral trade agreements.
 If ratified, the Trans-Pacific Partnership (TPP) will provide measures to reduce non-tariff and tariff barriers to trade between Australia and eleven other nations.
-Australia's free trade agreements with China, Japan, New Zealand, South Korea, Thailand and the United States also signify potential opportunities for tariff-free trade of strawberries into large consumer markets that have a capacity and willingness to pay for premium quality strawberries.
+Australia's